torjusik/EMNIST-Predictor-Pygame/README.md

 - neural_network.py: Defines the architecture of the neural network used for character recognition.

 ## Acknowledgments
-- EMNIST Dataset: Provided by NIST, offering a comprehensive set of handwritten character data.
-Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
+- Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
 EMNIST: an extension of MNIST to handwritten letters.
 Retrieved from http://arxiv.org/abs/1702.05373
 - Pygame: A set of Python modules designed for writing video games, used here for creating the interactive interface.
 This project combines machine learning and interactive graphics to provide a hands-on experience with handwritten character recognition.